kvankova/code-embedder/README.md

 > Notice that the `path/to/script` is followed by `o:` in the tag to indicate that the object `object_name` is being updated.

 > [!Note]
-> The object name must match exactly the name of the object (function, class) in the script file, including the case (e.g. `Person` not `person`).
+> The object name must match exactly the name of the object (function, class) in the script file, including the case (e.g. if class is `Person` then object name must be `Person`, not `person`).
 Currently, only 🐍 Python objects are supported.

 ## 🔧 Setup - Github Action
 Use **Code Embedder** as a Github Action by adding the following to your `.github/workflows/code-embedder.yaml` file: